MicrosoftDocs/azure-security-docs/articles/confidential-ledger/programmability.md

 # Introduction

-Programmability is a new feature in Confidential Ledger that allows customers to run custom code.
-The code executes in the same Trusted Compute Base (TCB) as the regular ACL transactions thereby extending the confidentiality and integrity guarantees to the custom code and the transactions produced by it.
-Programmability also supports Role Based Access Control (RBAC) through custom roles that are defined in the application code.
+Programmability is a new feature in Confidential Ledger that allows customers to run custom code in the same Trusted Compute Base (TCB) as the regular ACL transactions.
+The benefit of executing the custom code and transactions in the TCB is that it provides the same confidentiality and integrity guarantees to the custom code and the transactions produced by it.
+Programmability also supports Role Based Access Control (RBAC) through custom roles that are defined in ACL and used in the code.

 A few scenarios that can be enabled through programmability are as follows: